 Ibuprofen, when given over several years at a dose sufficient to achieve a peak plasma concentration between 50 and 100 μg/mL, has been shown to slow the rate of decline in pulmonary function, especially in children 5 to 13 yr.
 The appropriate dose must be individualized based on pharmacokinetic studies.

-Ivacaftor is a drug that potentiates the CFTR ion channel in patients with the G551D mutation; it is the first drug to target a specific CF mutation.
-Ivacaftor may be used in patients > 6 yr who carry 1 or 2 copies of that specific mutation.
+Ivacaftor is a drug that potentiates the CFTR ion channel in patients with mutations in the following genes: , , , , , , , , , or ; it is the first drug to target a specific CF mutation.
+Ivacaftor may be used in patients ≥ 6 yr who carry 1 or 2 copies of that specific mutation.
 The drug is given orally twice a day and can improve pulmonary function, increase weight, decrease CF symptoms and pulmonary exacerbations, and reduce and sometimes normalize sweat Cl concentrations.
 Other drugs that may correct defective CFTR or potentiate CFTR function in other CF mutations are under study.